 When we travel with our kids, we love to explore the great cities of Europe on foot.
 It is a wonderful way to experience all that makes a city great.
 By walking you can smell the food, hear the locals chatting in a sidewalk café, enjoy the architecture and the beautiful green spaces.

-Budapest is a very walkable city and we walked everywhere with our kids (aged 2 & 4) during our 5 days there.
+Walking is one of the best things to do in Budapest.
+It is a very walkable city and we walked everywhere with our kids (aged 2 & 4) during our 5 days there.
 Our kids were able to walk a good deal of the walks below, but we did put them in their carriers for portions of each outing.

 This lush, well treed hill rests on the western shores of the Danube River.
 There are lots of pathways winding their way up this hill, each of which provide excellent views of Budapest and the Danube below.
 Gellert Hill is home to several attractions including the massive Citadella, which sits proudly atop the hill and offers some of the best views you will get of the city.
 There is also a monument to St. Gerald, for whom the hill was named after, as well as the massive Liberty Statue at the very top.
 There is a pretty park to the SW of the Citadel which is home to a very fun and creative playground.